Skip to main content

 Among the many investment funds available in India, mutual funds are among the most well-known.
 However, many of us may also have come across Portfolio Management Services (PMS) that are offered to Indian investors by leading financial institutions.

 While both mutual funds and PMS are essentially investment avenues, they differ significantly in their structure, management approach, and investor suitability.
-In this article, we will discuss what PMS is and the differences between mutual funds and PMS.
+In this article, we will discuss what PMS is the differences between mutual funds and PMS, the types of PMS available, its benefits and risks as well as why you might want to opt for PMS.

-- How do Portfolio Management Service (PMS) services work?
+2. How do Portfolio Management Services (PMS) work?

-Portfolio Management Services entail higher costs than mutual funds.
-Since PMS investment involves a personalised approach for each investor, fund managers and AMCs charge a higher expense fee.
+Since PMS investment involves a personalised approach for each investor, fund managers and AMCs may also charge a higher expense fee.
+It is thus important for investors to understand what PMS means in order to determine how they could make use of it in their investments.

 Unlike mutual funds, where money is pooled from multiple investors, PMS offers customized management based on each client's specific financial goals and needs.
 Here's an overview of how PMS works: